MarilenaRoque/watchflix/README.md

 <h1 align="center"> WatchFlix </h1>

 > Watchflix is a web application that keeps you updated about the Top Rated Movies at the moment.
-It is a fast and reliable app developed using React and Redux and fetch data from an standart API called tmdb.
+It is a fast and reliable app developed using React and Redux and fetches data from a standard API called tmdb.

 - On the Main Page is displayed a collection of the 20 top-rated movies at the moment.
 - You can filter the movies by category.